Chehika/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
-# Sales Analysis- Task 1

 ## Overview

+This repository includes two beginner-friendly data analytics tasks that demonstrate the power of Python in deriving insights from real-world data:

+Task 1: Sales analysis of a chocolate store, focusing on revenue, product performance, and global trends.

+Task 2: Sentiment analysis of movie reviews using Natural Language Processing (NLP) techniques.

+# Task 1: Sales Analysis
+Description
-This project takes a transactional sales dataset from a commercial chocolate store and performs data cleaning, summarization, and visual analysis.
-It provides a complete snapshot of business performance, helping uncover trends and top-performing products using Python.
+This project analyzes transactional sales data from a commercial chocolate store to understand business performance.
+It includes data cleaning, summary metrics, and insightful visualizations.

 ## Tools Utilized
 Python: Core programming language